 Year Actions 2018 Issue one negotiated variance to select lender(s) or issue one policy change to improve financing options for quality manufactured housing by taking the following actions: Define distinguishing construction features or property characteristics of quality manufactured housing.
 These may include items such as exterior or interior design features, energy efficiency features, foundation systems, or other structural build features.

-If necessary, enhance business processes and technology infrastructure.
-Enhance, modify, or simplify product offering as needed based on customer feedback and performance of the product. • Purchase between 100 and 250 loans, representing an approximate one to three percent of the total manufactured housing purchases in Objective #1.
+Year Actions If necessary, enhance business processes and technology infrastructure.
+Enhance, modify, or simplify product offering as needed based on customer feedback and performance of the product.
+Purchase between 100 and 250 loans, representing an approximate one to three percent of the total manufactured housing purchases in Objective #1.
 These loans are included in the total manufactured housing purchases in Objective #1.
-Baseline: Previously Fannie Mae introduced a product for the financing of quality manufactured housing loans, MH SelectTM, which had no deliveries in its last three years of availability (i.e., 2010-2012).
+Baseline: Previously Fannie Mae introduced a product for the financing of quality manufactured housing loans, MH Select[TM], which had no deliveries in its last three years of availability (i.e., 2010-2012).
 However, based on renewed interest in the manufacturing of quality manufactured housing, and anticipated enhancements of and focused marketing for the new financing product, we believe we will be able to acquire between 100 and 250 loans of this product in its first year of production.
 2019 • Explore opportunities to enhance or clarify policy to support appraisals that account for the value of distinguishing construction features or property characteristics specific to the variance or policy change implemented in 2018.
 If enhancements or clarifications were delivered prior to 2019, engage with industry participants to assess the value of those enhancements or clarifications and seek input on additional areas that may affect appraisal policy.
-Engage appraisers about Fannie Mae requirements and acquire feedback to establish best appraisal practices.
-Assess appraisals for loans delivered in 2018 and 2019 under the variance or product offering.
-Enhance, modify, or simplify product offering as needed based on customer feedback and performance of the product. • The following actions are necessary to address the reality that introducing a new manufactured housing finance product that involves commitment from participants across the industry is difficult.
-Fannie Mae's role as product developer is not limited to introducing a product in its Selling Guide, it

-Year Actions also entails significant outreach and education to lay the groundwork for future success, in the form of loan purchases.
+Engage appraisers about Fannie Mae requirements and acquire feedback to establish best appraisal practices. • Assess appraisals for loans delivered in 2018 and 2019 under the variance or product offering. • Enhance, modify, or simplify product offering as needed based on customer feedback and performance of the product. • The following actions are necessary to address the reality that introducing a new manufactured housing finance product that involves commitment from participants across the industry is difficult.
+Fannie Mae's role as product developer is not limited to introducing a product in its Selling Guide, it also entails significant outreach and education to lay the groundwork for future success, in the form of loan purchases.
 Identify opportunities to market loan product and disseminate key information to manufactured home retailers and other key industry stakeholders.
 Launch campaign and evaluate success.
 Conduct foundational research to gauge consumer perception of manufactured housing, and leverage findings to build out consumer-facing education campaign.
 Launch campaign and evaluate success.
-Support consumer and lender product adoption by promoting the installment of manufactured homes in subdivisions. • 2020 Enhance, modify, or simplify product offering as needed based on customer feedback and performance of the variance or product.
+Support consumer and lender product adoption by promoting the installment of manufactured homes in subdivisions.
+2020 Enhance, modify, or simplify product offering as needed based on customer feedback and performance of the variance or product.
+Alternatively, introduce at least one policy change or variance that strategically aligns with the product and, thus, supports its growth and long-term prospects for success.
 As appropriate, continue product development activities initiated in prior years.
-Build upon consumer awareness created with 2019 campaign by continuing to target consumers in high-volume MH markets, and extending into new markets if feasible.
-Develop outreach strategy aimed at educating and promoting product adoption amongst non- traditional MH stakeholders.
-Purchase 25 loans.
-These loans are included in the total manufactured housing purchases in Objective #1.
-Continued product development work that builds on initiatives begin in prior years is critical for the long-term success of this product, which is worthwhile because it addresses a need in the affordable housing market.
-Further, this is a meaningful loan purchase target and, in fact, represents a significant increase in purchase volumes as compared to 2018 and 2019.
-The target is derived from ambitious projections of 2020 loan purchases as reported by lenders that have expressed commitment to growing this product.
-It is based on both homes sold through the traditional MH retail channel as well as the real estate developer channel, each of which require distinct support strategies from Fannie Mae and its customers. •
+Build upon consumer awareness created with the 2019 campaign by continuing to target consumers in high-volume manufactured housing markets, and extending into new markets if feasible.
+Develop outreach strategy aimed at educating and promoting product adoption amongst non-traditional manufactured housing stakeholders.
+Specifically: